The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 Article Header Image

-Cycling coast-to-coast: The Reivers Route
+Cycling coast-to-coast: The Reivers Cycle Route

-The Reivers Route is easily the least ridden of the six northern coast-to-coast routes on the National Cycle Network, yet there is much to be said for the road less travelled.
+The Reivers Cycle Route is easily the least ridden of the six northern coast-to-coast routes on the National Cycle Network, yet there is much to be said for the road less travelled.
 Coast-to-coast through wild Northumberland's border country, it provides the opportunity to explore the rich history of traditional border territory.
 Read on for an introduction to the route.

-The Reivers Cycle Route is a wild 170-mile (275km) coast-to-coast ride on cycle paths, little-known minor roads and forest tracks; anyone with a love of cycle touring will delight in this well-kept secret.
+The Reivers Cycle Route (NCN 10) is a wild 170-mile (275km) coast-to-coast ride on cycle paths, little-known minor roads and forest tracks; anyone with a love of cycle touring will delight in this well-kept secret.
 The ride ventures north from the Cumbrian coast through the dramatic northern fringes of the Lake District National Park and onwards through Carlisle to raid into the wild heart of the thinly populated Border Reivers territory around the England–Scotland border.
 The route continues, incorporating the scenic valleys and airy tops of the Northumberland National Park, often on gated roads that see hardly any motor vehicles.
 Finally, the ride sweeps south and eastwards to reach Tynemouth.

 Who were the Border Reivers?